Alt24-SIH/Atmospheric-Correction/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the DJSCE, Mumbai.
+All rights are reserved.
+Reproduction, distribution, or publication of this repository is permitted only with the explicit consent of the authorized members.